Richemont: Former investments

 In 2018, Richemont sold Lancel to the Italian leather goods company Piquadro Group.

+In October 2024 Richemont agreed to sell Yoox Net-A-Porter to Mytheresa.

 Website blocking

 In October 2014, the first blocking order against trademark-infringing consumer goods was passed against the major British Internet service providers by Richemont, Cartier International and Montblanc to block several domains selling trademark-infringing products.